cosmos72/stmx/doc/consistent-reads.md

-Suppose an application gives the transactional guarantee than A = B, i.e. all transactions either don't modify A and B or modify them so that at commit it will be A = B. Can we guarantee that all transactions will SEE A = B while running, provided they didn't (yet) modify them?
+Suppose an application gives the transactional guarantee than A = B, i.e. all transactions either don't modify A and B or modify them so that at commit it will be A = B. Can we guarantee that all transactions will **see** A = B while running, provided they didn't (yet) modify them?

 Suppose we have real memory barriers and also atomic compare-and-swap.
-How can we guarantee consistent reads?
+How can we guarantee such consistent reads?

 First attempt: do not wrap TVARs value and version in a CONS.
 Embed TVARs lock as a bit inside their version, and set it with compare-and-swap.
-When reading a TVARs, get value first then version+lock.
+When reading a TVARs get version + lock bit, then value, finally version + lock bit again;
+rerun if the two version + lock bit are different, or if (they are equal but) the second is locked.
-When committing, set lock first, then set value, finally set version with lock bit cleared, which implies an unlock.
+When committing, set lock first (with atomic compare-and-swap), then set value, finally set version with lock bit cleared, which implies an unlock.

          Tx1                            Tx2                            Tx3

     start transaction              start transaction              start transaction
     (R1) = global-clock
-    write new A to Tx log
+    write new A to Tx log                                         (R3) = global-clock < (W1)
-    write new B to Tx log                                         (R3) = global-clock < (W1)
+    write new B to Tx log
+                                                                  read A: old value, old version,
-    commit
+    commit                                                                unlocked
       commit means:
     --------------------------                                    read B: get version
     excl-lock A                                                     -> either old + unlocked (ok)